rishigoutam/job-applications/README.md

-# job-applications
+# Data analysis on my Spring 2022 Job Applications
- Analysis of Job Applications
+See the `jobs` notebook for analysis